chrnobyl/active-record-project-web-040317/README.md

 end
 ```

-Look to the costume store lab for your to set up your `config/environment.rb` file and the files in your `lib` directory that handle establishing the connection to the database.
+Look to the costume store lab to set up your `config/environment.rb` file and the files in your `lib` directory that handle establishing the connection to the database.

 ### Database Design

 Once your environment is set up, go ahead and design your database.
 What do you tables need to look like?
-What foriegn keys need to be included in which tables?
+What foreign keys need to be included in which tables?
 Do you need a join table?
 What columns should it have?

 Create and run your migrations.

 ### Model Design

 Once you have migrated your database, define you models.
 Remember to inherit them from `ActiveRecord::Base`.
 Use the appropriate macros to finish building your your associations.

 ### Model Methods

 Write a `User` instance method that allows a user to "check out" a book.

 ```ruby
 the_doctor = User.create(name: "The Doctor")